Hand-drawn illustration of a regal angelfish: white and orange bands edged in dark blue, with a yellow tail, on a dark specimen plate.

 Appearance & Identification

-The Regal Angelfish is instantly recognizable by its alternating vertical stripes of yellow, white, and blue.
-Its dorsal and anal fins are edged with striking blue margins.
-Juveniles look similar to adults but often show slightly duller patterns.
-Males and females are visually indistinguishable.
+Instantly recognizable by its alternating vertical stripes of yellow, white, and blue, with dorsal and anal fins edged in striking blue margins.
+Juveniles look similar to adults but often show slightly duller patterns; males and females are visually indistinguishable.

 Behavior & Temperament